sibasina1985/My-Website/content/authors/admin/_index.md

 #- Visitors
 ---

-I am a postdoctoral fellow at the Toronto Rehabilitation Institute.
-My research interests include neuromechanics of human locomotion.
+I am a postdoctoral fellow at the Toronto Rehabilitation Institute-UHN, Toronto, Canada.
+My research  is on the neuromechanics of human locomotion.
+In other words, I try to understand priniciples underlying control of walking balance and to use these principles to design rehabilitation protocols for affected groups such as older adults at risk of falls.
+My research results have been published in premier academic journals in the field of biomechanics, motor control, and gerontology.